google/WebFundamentals/src/content/en/tools/workbox/guides/advanced-recipes.md

-As an alternative to using `workbox-broadcast-cache-update`, you can instead "roll your own" plugin which listens for the same cache update events, and uses the more widely supported [`postMessage()` API](https://developer.mozilla.org/en-US/docs/Web/API/DedicatedWorkerGlobalScope/postMessage) for sending out notifications.
+As an alternative to using `workbox-broadcast-cache-update`, you can instead "roll your own" plugin which listens for the same cache update events, and uses the more widely supported [`postMessage()` API](https://developer.mozilla.org/en-US/docs/Web/API/DedicatedWorkerGlobalScope/postMessage) for sending out updates.
 In this custom plugin, you have control over what criteria are used to determine whether a cached response has been updated.
 You can use whatever message format inside of `postMessage()` that makes sense for your use case.